Does your tot have a dummy? Perhaps they’re a thumb sucker or prefer to nuzzle on a muslin? If so they're not alone.

 Dummy teeth is an altering of the normal teeth alignment meaning the child's teeth have a visible gap or as teeth grow they don't align up properly.
 If your child uses a dummy or sucks their thumb you may notice a gap between the front teeth (anterior open bite) – this is common in children with a sucking habit.

 Upper front teeth may also stick out slightly and the upper jaw may narrow, causing the back teeth not to meet in the correct position (crossbite).

 Will using a dummy irreversibly damage my child's teeth?

-No. If your child is under 2 when they give up their dummy any teeth issues that have developed usually correct themselves by about six months after dummy use stops.
+No. If your child is under 2 when they give up their dummy any teeth issues and dental problems that have developed usually correct themselves by about six months after dummy use stops.
 So, if you start to wean your baby off their dummy at say 12 months they will have no lasting dental issues caused by their dummy.

 The best dummies for breastfed babies